What Is a One Rep Max (1RM)?

 Understanding Training Zones

 - Max Strength (95-100%): 1-2 reps.
-Builds peak neural drive and pure strength.
+Heavy singles and doubles.
+This is peaking territory to build pure force.

 Frequently Asked Questions